PA Breweries updates NY Breweries updates VMDDC Breweries updates

 OPEN

-Marzoni's Brick Oven & Brewery Upstate OPEN Hoss's will be converting their Alison Park, PA restaurant into a Marzoni's, but the beer will be shipped from Duncansville.
+Hoss's will be converting their Allison Park, PA restaurant into a Marzoni's, but the beer will be shipped from Duncansville.
 Still, nice menu, good (often great) beer: what's not to like?

 McKenzie Brewhouse